 BETHANIA, N.C.
-(WGHP) – Stan Lake is more than just a photographer, he’s a storyteller.
+(WGHP) — Stan Lake is more than just a photographer.
+He’s a storyteller.

-The Iraq War veteran has shared stories through articles and documentaries from the sands of war to the muddy banks of North Carolina.
+Stan has shared stories through articles and documentaries from the sands of war to the muddy banks of North Carolina.